Zy0d0x0/HS2-Reversing/README.md

 ubuntu@ubuntu2-VirtualBox:~/reverse$
 ```

-When the firmware has been extracted we can see that the firmware file is further compressed
+After the firmware has been extracted we can see that the firmware file is further compressed
 in a DFU extention.

 This can be extracted, in turn, by using the dfuse-pack.py Python application attached